 You should also know that our fee is only 25 percent for most work injury cases and 33 ⅓ percent in most other cases.
 This rate is much less than the 40 to 50 percent that is charged by many other law firms.

-When you work with Edelman & Thompson, we will immediately conduct an independent investigation to determine how your loved one was killed, collect all important evidence, and identify all potentially liable parties.
+When you work with Edelman & Thompson, a wrongful death attorney will immediately conduct an independent investigation to determine how your loved one was killed, collect all important evidence, and identify all potentially liable parties.
 Our firm can then negotiate for a fair and full settlement to your case, and we can file a lawsuit if an insurance company does not make a satisfactory offer.

 Statute of Limitations on Wrongful Death Claims in Missouri and Kansas